JuliaBaucher/AgenticScreeningMetricsDemo/README.md

 ---

-### Step 4J Output Metrics (Simulated)
+### Step 4J Output Metrics

-This step generates simulated operational KPIs representing how the workflow would be measured in production.
-It returns metrics such as `timeToFirstDecision`, `inviteToScheduleConversionRate`, `scheduleCompletionRate`, `humanReviewRate`, `queueLatency`, and `throughputPerMinute`, along with a `metricsStatus` flag set to `SIMULATED`.
-These values demonstrate how real hiring analytics would be surfaced without implementing a full analytics pipeline.
+This step handles execution and funnel metrics.
+Execution reliability, duration, and throughput are derived directly from Step Functions execution history, while funnel outcomes (Approved / Missing Info / Rejected) are computed from decision artifacts stored in S3; the metrics Lambda aggregates this data in real time and exposes it via a Function URL, which the UI fetches and renders dynamically

 ---